Author: Noel Lloyd

 This vast under-enrollment of older adults is due to many factors, including a high likelihood of comorbidity exclusion, perceived financial issues, transportation barriers, and a fear of the science and the system.
 Also, a lack of awareness about what clinical trials are and how they work plays a large role, an issue this film aims to tackle head on.
 In a 2003 survey of cancer clinical trials, 40 percent of surveyed adults said that they did not understand clinical trials.
 However, after they had a better understanding of them, 32 percent said that they’d consider participating in one.

 “We take for granted that many of the successful treatments we have today for heart disease, cancer, infections, and other conditions did not exist 20 to 30 years ago.
 Those breakthroughs came about because people in previous generations volunteered in clinical trials,” says Susan Peschin, MHS, Alliance for Aging Research president and CEO.
 “It should be incumbent upon all health care providers to dialogue with patients about available clinical trials.
 But until that happens, we encourage them—along with research centers, disease advocacy organizations, patients, and family caregivers—to use our film as a bridge to start the conversation.”

 Available online and for free download, Pay it Forward: Volunteering for a Clinical Trial features easy-to-understand language that educates patients and caregivers on the importance of clinical trials.
-It offers care providers a valuable basic questions and misconceptions their patients have about clinical trials.
+It offers care providers a time-saving tool for tackling basic questions and misconceptions patients have about clinical trials.
 It is also ideal for displaying on waiting room televisions and monitors, smart phones and tablets in the clinical encounter, and devices and computers at home.

 This film was made possible through a partnership between the Alliance for Aging Research and the Pharmaceutical Research and Manufacturers of America, or PhRMA.